jschra/grater_expectations/README.md

 ## Tutorial

 A tutorial is available to help you get started with using Grater Expectations.
 To run it, make sure that your [system is set up](#setting-up-your-system) for running all components.
 Next, [generate a virtual environment](#getting-started) to run the project in.
-Then open the `testing_config.yml` configuration file and enter names for the following parameters (identified by MUST_BE_SET):
+Then open the `testing_config.yml` configuration file and enter names for the following parameters:

 **Global parameters**
 1. account_id